-Week of the Young Child (WOYC) takes place this week, and communities in Arizona celebrate typically with a variety of activities to spotlight early learning and the educators who support the positive development of young children.
+Week of the Young Child (WOYC) takes place in April, and communities in Arizona celebrate typically with a variety of activities to spotlight early learning and the educators who support the positive development of young children.

 Our efforts at the museum this year are virtual, and we hope you join us.
 The activities we share hopefully will bring some joy, and at the same time the fun your child is having will help him/her develop language and early literacy skils, get active and move!